Jblew/firebase-functions-rate-limiter/README.md

+Q: How to limit rate of firebase function calls?
+A: Use `firebase-functions-rate-limiter`

 Do you want to prevent excessive use of your firebase functions?
 Then this library is for you.

 Mission: **limit number of calls per specified period of time**

 **Key features:**

-- Limit number
-- Batteries included: firestore as a backend
+- Two backends: more efficient Realtime Database or Firestore for convenience?
 - Easy: call single function, no configuration
-- Efficient: only a single call read call to firestore, two calls if limit not exceeded and usage is recorded
+- Efficient: only a single call read call to database (or firestore), two calls if limit not exceeded and usage is recorded
+- Concurrent-safe: uses atomis transactions in both backends
-- Clean: Uses only one collection (configurable), creates single document for each qualifier.
-Does not leave rubbish in your firestore.
+- Clean: Uses only one key (or collection in firestore backend), creates single document for each qualifier.
+Does not leave rubbish in your database.
 - Typescript typings included
 - No firebase configuration required.
 You do not have to create any indexes or rules.